zephyrproject-rtos/zephyr/samples/bluetooth/mesh/README.rst

 Refer to your :ref:`board's documentation <boards>` for alternative flash instructions if your board doesn't support the ``flash`` target.

+Additional kconfig options need to be set on the Bluetooth controller application if it runs on a separate board or SoC core.
+Build the controller application (i.e. ``hci_xx`` sample of your choosing) with the :zephyr_file:`samples/bluetooth/mesh/controller.conf`.

-To run the application on an :ref:`nrf5340dk_nrf5340`, a Bluetooth controller application must also run on the network core.
-The :ref:`bluetooth-hci-ipc-sample` sample application may be used.
-Build this sample with configuration :zephyr_file:`samples/bluetooth/hci_ipc/nrf5340_cpunet_bt_mesh-bt_ll_sw_split.conf` to enable mesh support.
+For the :ref:`nrf5340dk_nrf5340` specifically, build and flash the :ref:`bluetooth-hci-ipc-sample` application with this configuration :zephyr_file:`samples/bluetooth/hci_ipc/nrf5340_cpunet_bt_mesh-bt_ll_sw_split.conf` to enable mesh support.